CorruptComputer/timer-and-countdown/README.md

 # Timer and Countdown

 This webapp was created for me to learn React.
+The site can be reached at [https://nickolas.gupton.xyz/timer-and-countdown/](https://nickolas.gupton.xyz/timer-and-countdown/).

 ## Building